Akshayy99/Shell-implemented-in-C-language/README.md

-## HASH SHELL MADE IN C

-- HASH (Hot-Again Shell)

-## AUTHOR: Akshay Kharbanda (20171037)
+# Custom Shell programmed in C

+## Description

-This shell has been created using system calls.
+This shell has been created using the unix system calls.
-The shell is interactive gnland can be quit only by typing "quit" in the command prompt.
+The shell is interactive and can be quit only by typing "quit" in the command prompt.

-It can handle the following:-
+## Features

 - background and foreground processes

 - semicolon(;) separated list of commands